wholesome-ghoul/obsidian-vault/System Design/Design a Web Crawler.md

 - Shall we consider newly added or edited web pages?
 - Do we need to store HTML pages crawled from the web?
 If yes, for how long?
 - How do we handle web pages with duplicate content?
+- Do we handle server-side rendering?
+- Do we care about analytics?

 # What are the characteristics of a good web crawler? #card
 <!-- 1700481908737 bee7af327ca45e0539455b5001f9a263 -->